 - Disposer/self-cleaning filter

 - Premium color palette of stainless steel, white, and black with pocket handle

 - Stainless steel XL tub

 - Nylon-coated racks and tines with rounded tips

 After one year, the LG dishwasher failed.
 Water was remaining in the bottom of it.
 Readout codes appeared on the LED screen.

 I called the 800 number for repair.
-The first person took a long time to come and seemed not to know anything.
+The first person took a long time and seemed not to know anything.
 I called LG for another repairman.
-This one, The "Best Appliance Guy," was well spoken.
+This one, The "Best Appliance Guy," was well-spoken.
 But after replacing the pump, the machine still did not work.
 After one month, LG replaced the machine.

 I thought I just had a rare bad experience.
 But after another year, the second machine stopped working.
 (There were pump problems, and the button for the extra rinse and sanitary rinse did not work.)
 The Best Appliance Guy returned and told me that the seals of the pump had disintegrated.
 He said that it was difficult to get another pump.
 That was after three visits.